mvnsib/hangman/README.md

 ## Usage Guide

-1. Open the Terminal on your machine and type `python milestone_2.py`.
+1. Open the Terminal on your machine and type `python milestone_5.py`.
-2. The program will then randomly choose a word, giving the user a prompt to guess a letter from the randomly chosen word.
+2. The program will then randomly choose a word, giving the user a prompt to guess a letter.
+3. If guessed right, the letter will reveal itself and the position of the word where it occurs.
-3. Keep guessing the letters until the word has been revealed to you.
+4. Keep guessing the letters until the word has been revealed to you.
-4. The program will output the message whether you've lost or won the game.
+5. The program will output the message whether you've lost or won the game.

 ## File Structure